What Is Après-Ski? A Guide to Where and How to Experience It Around the World

 The scene at Le Panoramic restaurant on the top station of ski resort Courchevel, France

-Photo by Boris-B / Shutterstock
+Photo by Boris-B/Shutterstock

 What is après-ski?

-There’s no official time frame for “après ski,” though it usually starts in late afternoon—say, around 4 p.m. after the “last run” of the day (pro tip: never call it your last run, it’s bad luck)—and can keep going well past dinner.
+There’s no official time frame for “après ski,” though it usually starts in late afternoon—say, around 4 p.m. after you’ve finished for the day (pro tip: never call it your last run, it’s bad luck)—and can keep going well past dinner.
 Nightclubs in ski-heavy parts of Austria have been known to party until 6 a.m.
 Think of it as a happy hour of sorts, one that has the potential to last late into the night.
 While après-ski customs and culture vary from place to place—ski resort atmospheres can run the gamut from laid back to ultra posh—it’s common for your snow gear to double as après-ski attire, minus the clunky ski boots.
 So don’t worry about adding any fancy getups to your ski trip packing list.
 Simply swap your helmet for a beanie and stow your boards and skis away.

 The European Alps